 Our Delivering a Secure Sustainable Electricity System (DS3) programme seeks to address the challenge of integrating world-leading levels of renewable generation onto our power system.

-Ireland’s binding EU target is for 16% of the country’s total energy consumption to come from renewable energy sources by 2020.
-In order to achieve this there is a target for 40% of generation to come from renewable sources, with the same target in Northern Ireland.
+Ireland’s EU target was for 16% of the country’s total energy consumption to come from renewable energy sources by 2020.
+There are three main uses of energy: heating, transport and electricity.
+In order to achieve the 16% target for energy, we aimed for 40% of electricity to come from renewable sources on the island of Ireland by 2020.

-Across these three pillars we are fundamentally reviewing how we do things across the electricity industry to ensure policies, incentives, standards and tools are fit for purpose in a system with world-leading levels of renewables.
+Across these three pillars we fundamentally review how we do things across the electricity industry to ensure policies, incentives, standards and tools were fit for purpose in a system with world-leading levels of renewables.

 For more on the DS3 Programme, read our information brochure here.

-The programme involves many different stakeholders, including the Distribution System Operators (DSOs), Regulatory Authorities, Conventional Generators and Renewable Generators, as well as Government Departments.
+The programme involved many different stakeholders, including the Distribution System Operators (DSOs), Regulatory Authorities, Conventional Generators and Renewable Generators, as well as Government Departments.

 Additional information on DS3 can be found in the library section of this website.